Hosting with GitLab

 Add the CI/CD pipeline

 Create a .gitlab-ci.yml file in the root of your repository.
-This pipeline validates your API definition, posts preview links on merge requests, and publishes your docs when changes are merged to main.
+This pipeline validates your API definition, posts a per-branch preview link on each merge request, publishes your docs when changes are merged to main, and deletes the merged branch’s preview deployment.

 Commit and push the .gitlab-ci.yml file to your repository.
-The pipeline runs automatically when changes are merged to main.
+The pipeline runs automatically on merge requests and when changes are merged to your default branch.